BurakCulha/interactive_computer_graphics/readMe.md

 ## these projects uses these:
-opengl, glew, freeglut, glm, c++, cmake. these packages are installed via:
+opengl, glew, freeglut, glm, c++, cmake and glfw.
+these packages are installed via:

 sudo apt update
-sudo apt install build-essential sudo apt install cmake sudo apt install mesa-utils                # OpenGL version test sudo apt install libgl1-mesa-dev           # OpenGL header and library (libGL.so and gl.h) sudo apt install freeglut3-dev             # GLUT sudo apt install libglew-dev               # GLEW sudo apt install libglm-dev                # GLM
+sudo apt install build-essential
+sudo apt install cmake
+sudo apt install mesa-utils
+sudo apt install libgl1-mesa-dev
+sudo apt install freeglut3-dev
+sudo apt install libglew-dev
+sudo apt install libglm-dev

+## you should also install glfw to your system.
+## you can build from source glfw.
+## these 2 commands below install dependencies of glfw.
+sudo apt install xorg-dev
+sudo apt install libwayland-dev libxkbcommon-dev wayland-protocols extra-cmake-modules
+## building glfw from source is like this:
+- go to glfw downloads web page or github page.
+- download the source code of glfw.
+- go to glfw source code directory.
+- open that directory your terminal. and paste these commands:
+    - mkdir build
+    - cd build
+    - cmake ..
+    - sudo make install
+- after the installation process you are ready.